 Oral cancer is an aggressive form of cancer and associated with high mortality rates.
 Early diagnosis of this disease gives sufferers the greatest chance for recovery.

-This important screening makes keeping your biannual dental appointments even more essential as every dental exam at Dentistry for Life in Center City includes an oral cancer screening.
+This important screening makes keeping your biannual dental appointments even more essential being that at every dental exam at Dentistry for Life in Philadelphia oral cancer screenings are provided.

 Your dental cleanings and checkups include far more than just plaque and tartar removal, brushing, flossing, and taking x-rays.
 Oral cancer screenings happen in those several minutes we spend examining your mouth after your cleaning is complete.

 You may not even realize we’re looking for signs of mouth cancer because the exam is painless and brief.
 Oral cancer screenings include the following:

 Reading this list, you may think you can check your own mouth regularly for oral cancer.
 You can drive yourself crazy trying to figure out if something is wrong with your mouth or neck.
 Swollen glands, for example, can be a sign of a sore throat or other upper respiratory infection – this condition doesn’t always indicate cancer.
 Your dentist knows the difference.

 While you can certainly look at your mouth to see if something isn’t right, your dentist is trained to recognize even the faintest signs of oral cancer.
 You won’t be able to recognize what a professional can see.
 Take advantage of these few minutes of expertise by committing to see your Philadelphia dentist every six months.
 A trip to the dentist can save your life, that's why at Dentistry for Life we strive to provide you with the best oral cancer screening Philadelphia has to offer.